← Back to Projects

 Visual Constructor

 React Flow node graph editor for building FONT kernel batches.
-Embedded as iframe panel within CYPHER workbench.
+Embedded as an iframe panel within GLYPH.

 React TypeScript React Flow